English town celebrates hometown hero Ed Sheeran

 A written account details how as a boy Edward Christopher Sheeran sang in the choir and played cello in the school orchestra in Framlingham while a photograph captures him busking in the street, guitar case open to accept donations, aged 13.

-Ian Johnson, who spotted mR Sheeran when he was 16 and helped him break through, told AFP how he was "impressed with... the way he engaged the audience at that age".
+Ian Johnson, who spotted Sheeran when he was 16 and helped him break through, told AFP how he was "impressed with . . . the way he engaged the audience at that age".

 A bronze sculpture depicting a young Ed and his brother embracing each other is on show, as well as several drawings, including an Andy Warhol inspired self-portrait in orange and black, his favourite colours.